ge-high-assurance/VERDICT/index.md

 ### Main Features

 - Model Based Architecture Analysis (MBAA)
-  - Identification of CAPEC threats and recommend NIST controls
+  - Identification of CAPEC threats and recommendation of NIST controls
   - Determination of the likelihood of successful attack of top-level event
   - Calculation the probability of system failure
   - Generation of cut-sets, fault-tree and attack-defense tree